odingaval/lisk-product-list-/README.md

 This project was built as part of the Frontend Mentor challenges to improve my frontend development skills.
 The design and requirements were provided by Frontend Mentor, and the implementation was completed independently.

 ### 🎯 Key Achievements:
-- ✅ Fully responsive design that works on all devices
+- ✅ **Fully Responsive** - Works perfectly on mobile, tablet, and desktop
-- ✅ Complete cart functionality with Local Storage persistence
+- ✅ **Functional Cart** - Add, remove, and adjust quantities with persistence
-- ✅ Accessible and keyboard-navigable interface
-- ✅ Modern CSS with custom properties and Grid/Flexbox
+- ✅ **Accessible Design** - Keyboard navigation and screen reader support
-- ✅ Clean, maintainable JavaScript with class-based architecture
-- ✅ Smooth animations and hover effects
+- ✅ **Modern CSS** - Custom properties, Grid, Flexbox, and smooth animations
+- ✅ **Clean JavaScript** - Class-based architecture with proper error handling
-- ✅ Error handling and loading states
+- ✅ **Performance Optimized** - Responsive images and efficient event handling

 The project demonstrates proficiency in modern frontend development practices and creates an engaging user experience for an e-commerce product listing page.

+---

+**⭐ If you found this project helpful, please give it a star!**